-NOVAC maintains formal agreements which grant the club access to eight observing sites in Northern Virginia.
+NOVAC maintains formal agreements which grant the club access to certain public and privately owned observing sites in Northern Virginia.
 Members can use these sites (for astronomical purposes) with the full cooperation of the landowners and authorities.

-NOVAC maintains a relationship with the Experience Learning at Spruce Knob Mountain Center (previously The Mountain Institute) in West Virginia.
+NOVAC also maintains a relationship with the Experience Learning at Spruce Knob Mountain Center (previously The Mountain Institute) in West Virginia.
 The club hosts two major star parties each year at Spruce Knob.
 Look for announcements on the Night Owl Star Party and the Almost Heaven Star Party.
 The Spruce Knob Mountain Center (SKMC) provides an outstanding observing location as well as civilized amenities like hot showers, meal service, and Internet access.
 They also host many other groups seeking recreational activities and respite.